 I’m a big fan of Audible and have been it for over 3 years now.
 While I use the app on my phone while I commute to work, I use my Apple Watch to play audio books while brisk walking in the park.
 And of course, my iPad on the bedside table while I’m trying to fall asleep.
 However, there are times, when I feel the need to listen to an Audiobook while working on my MacBook.

-Unfortunately, Audible did not provide any desktop app like Spotify and to make it even worse there is not even an official Audible app for Mac like you get in Windows.
+Unfortunately, Audible has not provided a macOS app on the store and to make it even worse there is not even an official Audible app for Mac like you get in Windows.
 But fret not, you can still listen to Audible on Mac – either by using the official integration with iTunes or by sideloading the Audible Android app on your Mac.
 Here is a step by step guide on how to listen to Audible on Mac.
 Let’s begin.